zeelam/Dissertation/README.md

 # Dissertation
-This reposity aim to record the modification of code of my dissertation experiment.
+This reposity aim to record the modification of code in my dissertation experiment.

 ## Author
 [Zilin Zhang](https://github.bath.ac.uk/zz2169)